 Once an employee has been identified, the principal should encourage the employee to enter a resume on Recruitment Online and set up the Job Search Agent facility to assist the employee to identify suitable advertised vacancies to maximise opportunities for redeployment.

-Principals should refer to the in the Policy and Guidelines tab of for additional information where it is identified that an employee who works in more than one school is potentially excess to requirements.
+Principals should refer to the Staffing Cooperation Guide in the Policy and Guidelines tab of Working in More than One School for additional information where it is identified that an employee who works in more than one school is potentially excess to requirements.

 Reviewed 03 April 2020